 When filling out the application form sent to you by the Graduate Admissions office, it is very important to specify which degree program in History you are applying for, M.A.
 Terminal, the M.A./Ph.D., or the Ph.D.
-There is an additional form available on the Admissions website where you will specify this information.
+There is a form available on the Admissions website where you will specify this information.

 Send the History Department a sample of your best written work:

 In addition to the information that the Graduate College requires (GRE scores, TOEFL scores-if applicable, transcripts, the completed application form, and processing fee), the History Department requires that all applicants upload a sample of their written work, a statement of purpose, three letters of recommendation, transcripts, and an application for Graduate Awards form.
 The sample of written work should be the best substantial paper you wrote as an undergraduate in an upper division history class.
 If you have an M.A. in history, it should be your Master's thesis or a major paper that you wrote for a graduate seminar.

 Applicants often ask us what to submit if they did not do a research paper in history as an undergraduate, or if they are now considering graduate work several years after getting their B.A. degree and do not have a current essay.
 The best choice for a writing sample is what you think best displays your ability to write clearly and critically, while using evidence from various credible sources to make a persuasive argument.
 We sometimes suggest that applicants who have been out of college for awhile take an upper level history course that will provide them with an opportunity to write a substantial paper, if they can find an appropriate class at a nearby college.
 We have also had some successful applicants who have sent a paper from a course in another discipline (e.g. English, Anthropology or Political Science) that demonstrates their ability to write well and to think historically.